Patricia Krenwinkel: Manson Family

 She met Charles Manson in Manhattan Beach in 1967, along with Lynette Fromme and Mary Brunner.
 In later interviews, Krenwinkel stated that she had sex with Manson the first night they met, and that he was the first person who told her she was beautiful.
 Mesmerized by Manson's charisma and starved for attention, she decided to go to San Francisco with him and the other two girls, leaving behind her apartment, car, and last paycheck.

 As the Manson Family grew, Katie (as Krenwinkel was now known) and the others went on a drug- and sex-filled 18-month tour of the American west in an old school bus.
 She would later recount an idealized version of The Family's early days: "We were just like wood nymphs and wood creatures.
 We would run through the woods with flowers in our hair, and Charles would have a small flute".

 In the summer of 1968, Krenwinkel and fellow Family member Ella Bailey were hitchhiking around Los Angeles when Beach Boys founding member and drummer Dennis Wilson picked them up.
 After being invited to his home while he continued on to a recording session, Krenwinkel and Bailey were able to contact the Family and tell them of their new "crash pad".
 When Wilson returned later that evening, he found Manson and the rest of the Family eating his food, sleeping in his bedrooms, and partying inside and outside his home.
 The group ended up staying for several months.
-After causing Wilson's financial problems, Manson and the rest of the Family left his mansion.
+After causing financial problems for Wilson, Manson and the rest of the Family left his mansion.

 In August 1968, Krenwinkel and the Family persuaded the nearly blind and elderly George Spahn to allow them to live on his property, Spahn Ranch, in the hills above the San Fernando Valley.

 Tate–LaBianca murders

-Krenwinkel was a participant in the murders on August 9, 1969, at 10050 Cielo Drive, home of actress Sharon Tate and her husband, director Roman Polanski.
+Krenwinkel was a participant in the murders on August 9, 1969, at 10050 Cielo Drive, home of actress Sharon Tate and four others.
 After stabbing Abigail Folger, Krenwinkel went back inside and summoned Tex Watson, who also stabbed Folger.
 During her trial, Krenwinkel said, "I stabbed her and I kept stabbing her."
 When asked how it felt, Krenwinkel replied: "Nothing, I mean, what is there to describe?
 It was just there, and it was right."

 Krenwinkel participated willingly in more murders the following night.
-She recounted during her December 29, 2016 parole hearing the events of the night of August 10, 1969.
+She recounted during her December 29, 2016, parole hearing the events of the night of August 10, 1969.
 Along with Manson, Watson, Atkins, Clem Grogan, Leslie Van Houten, and Linda Kasabian, she went to the home of Leno and Rosemary LaBianca where she, Watson, and Van Houten murdered the couple.

 When later questioned, she claimed the only thing going through her mind at the time was that "Now he won't be sending any of his children off to war."
 Before hitchhiking back to Spahn Ranch, the trio stayed a while in the LaBianca home — eating food, showering, and playing with the LaBiancas' two dogs.